Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Motion Priority Optimization Framework for Industrial Recovery Scenarios

 \subsubsection{Controller Simplifications for HRC Simulator}

-The proposed framework assumes that an HRC simulator can capture the essential components of a realistic environment.
-In our current study, we need to simplify the robot motion controllers for both automated manufacturing and teleoperated recovery tasks in Component 2) to implement them into the HRC simulator.
-To apply our proposed framework to a genuine factory, we might need to explore complex motion controllers that better represent real-world scenarios.
-Recently, photo-realistic simulators have been developed to improve the accuracy of the simulation environment \cite{Tang2023}, which might be another promising solution for our framework.
-A future direction for our study is to investigate the validity of the motion controller simplifications in our current system.
+The proposed framework operates under the assumption that an HRC simulator can adequately capture the essential components of a realistic environment.
+In our current study, we need to simplify the robot motion controllers for both automated manufacturing and teleoperated recovery tasks in Component 2 to seamlessly integrate them into the HRC simulator.
+To extend the application of our proposed framework to an authentic factory setting, an exploration into more intricate motion controllers that better represent real-world scenarios may be necessary.
+The emergence of photo-realistic simulators in recent developments \cite{Tang2023} presents a promising avenue for enhancing the accuracy of the simulation environment.
+This technological advancement could offer a valuable solution for refining the simulation realism within our framework.
+A future direction for our study involves an investigation into the validity of the motion controller simplifications made in our current system.
+This exploration aims to ensure that the implemented simplifications remain effective and applicable, contributing to the robustness and reliability of the proposed framework.